 \section{Previous work}

 This section offers some background and discusses relevant literature on adversarial attacks.
-We begin with digital adversarial attacks in classification tasks, followed by digital attacks on object detectors, ending with physical attacks.
+We begin with digital adversarial attacks on object detectors, followed by black-box digital attacks, and ending with GAN-related attacks.

-In general, attacks can be divided into three categories: white box, black box, and gray box. \begin{itemize} \item \textbf{White-box} threat models assume that the attacker has complete knowledge of the system being attacked.
+In general, attacks can be divided into three categories: white-box, black-box, and gray-box. \begin{itemize} \item \textbf{White-box} threat models assume that the attacker has complete knowledge of the system being attacked.
 This includes knowledge of the system's architecture, implementation details, and even access to the source code.
 In a white-box threat model, the attacker can inspect the system's internals and use this knowledge to launch targeted attacks.

 \item \textbf{Black-box} threat models assume that the attacker has no prior knowledge or access to the system being attacked---no knowledge of the system's architecture or implementation details.
 This means that the attacker is only able to observe the system's behavior from the outside, without any ability to inspect the internals of the system.